-In this presentation, another vie will be presented: the development of students' competence, when being teased, to deal effectively.
-The proposal is based on the need to develop students' social competence outside the classroom's boundaries and thus aid them develop social skills that are so necessary in relation to the present era.
-According to this approach, the teacher supports the students' personal lives on the emotional-social level.
+Here, a different strategy for dealing with classroom teasing is proposed: fostering the competence of students to deal effectively with teasing.
+This proposal is based on the need to develop students' social competence outside the classroom, through fostering vital social and life skills.
+According to this approach, teachers support students' personal lives on an emotional-social level.

-In order for teachers to be able to act, as professionals, in these situations, a three-stage thinking framework was developed.
-This framework is based on a combination of literature review and practice-based knowledge collected from educators.
-Of note, this proposal does not replace the importance of fostering a positive social classroom climate, but rather complements it.
-The thinking frame corresponds with the Hill and O'Brien' model (1999).
-The first stage relates to giving expression to the hurt feelings of the student.
-The second stage relates to the cognitive processing in regards to aspects of the self with which the vulnerability is increased.
-The third stage involves the acquisition of an effective response repertoire in situations of being teased.
-The presentation will explain and illustrate the different stages and the importance of the order in which they are organized.
+To empower teachers to act as support professionals in these situations, a three-stage thinking framework was developed, based on a review of the existing literature and practice-based knowledge obtained from educators.
+This framework does not seek to replace the importance of fostering a positive social classroom climate, but rather to complement it.
+The thinking framework corresponds to the model presented by Hill and O'Brien (1999).
+In the first stage of the framework, expression is given to the teased student’s hurt feelings.
+The second stage relates to cognitive processing regarding those aspects of the self that increase the teased student’s vulnerability.
+The third and final stage involves helping students acquire an effective response repertoire in classroom teasing situations.
+The presentation will explain and illustrate these different stages, and the importance of the order in which they are organized.

-Teacher education should discuss the framework while incorporating role-playing and lesson plans, thus building the effectiveness of teachers.
-This training is part of a professional development of teachers and enhances their professional ability to support the students holistically.
-Thus, aid them develop competency to cope in a diverse socio-cultural classroom and society (Ten Dam & Volman, 2007).
+Teacher training should incorporate discussion of this framework with role-playing and lesson plans, thus building teachers’ effectiveness.
+Such training is part of teachers’ professional development, and enhances their ability to support students holistically and help them develop effective competencies for coping in diverse socio-cultural classrooms, and in wider society (Ten Dam & Volman, 2007).